Hackers targeting Covid-19 vaccine supply chain, IBM warns - RFI

 The purpose "may have been to harvest credentials, possibly to gain future unauthorized access to corporate networks and sensitive information relating to the COVID-19 vaccine distribution."

-Some of the vaccines being developed against Covid-19 must be stored at temperatures well below that of a normal fridge.
-Distribution, therefore, requires specialized logistics companies such as Haier Biomedical.
+It was unclear if the attacks were successful, IBM said, and while it could not identify those behind the attacks, the precision of the operation signals "the potential hallmarks of nation-state tradecraft."

-IBM said it could not identify those behind the attacks -- but that the precision of the operation signals "the potential hallmarks of nation-state tradecraft."
+The vaccine developed by Pfizer and German company BioNTech, which on Wednesday got the green light from Britain to distribute its vaccine, must be stored below -70 degrees Celsius to ensure its effectiveness.

-"Without a clear path to a cash-out, cyber criminals are unlikely to devote the time and resources required to execute such a calculated operation with so many interlinked and globally distributed targets," Zaboeva and Frydrych wrote.
+That means it will require specialized logistics companies such as Haier Biomedical, a Chinese-owned cold chain supply company working with the World Health Organization and the United Nations.

 The US federal cyber security agency, CISA, said the IBM report should be taken seriously by organizations involved in the vaccine supply chain.